Spring (operating system): Name service

 Spring's approach essentially inverted the Plan 9 system: under Spring the file system was one example of a server which used the single unified name service.
-The same service could be used to name files on disk, environment variables, hardware devices, programs and even objects inside programs.
-The system was hierarchical, only the system namespace was directly supported, by a server which started at boot time.
-Other servers would then "bind" the names they knew into the system, the printer server would produce a list of printers, the file system would bind in the directories of attached disks.
+The same service could be used to name files on disk, environment variables, hardware devices, programs, and even objects inside programs.
+The system was hierarchical: only the system namespace was directly supported, by a server which started at boot time.
+Other servers would then "bind" the names they knew into the system; for example, the printer server would produce a list of printers and the file system would bind the directories of attached disks.
 In this way a mapping of all the objects on the system was built up, potentially at runtime, and could be accessed in a file-like fashion very similar to Plan 9.
 All of these could be accessed using a single API, although the system also provided a variety of stub libraries to make it appear as classical services as well, notably in the Unix emulation server.

 The name service was also the central location for security and permissioning.
 Since doors, the real accessors in Spring, were handed out by the name service, the server included a complete access control list-based permission checking system.
 So in addition to providing permissions on the file system, under Spring any object could be controlled using the same set of permissions and user interface.
 Contrast this with Windows NT for instance, which includes about a dozen permissioning systems (file system, DCOM, SQL access, IIS, etc.), all of which have to be set up separately.
 In order to improve performance, the system included the concept of trust, allowing nameservers to assume requests from other servers were valid.
 For instance, if a user asked the file server to access a file, the system nameserver would pass along the request to the file system, which would immediately honor it.
-However, since the user was not known, the ACL's would be check against the file being accessed.
+However, since the user was not known, the access control lists would be checked against the file being accessed.

 Groups of related names were known as contexts.
 Contexts were also names, and thus similar to the file system concept of a directory.
 Users could build their own contexts out of seemingly unrelated objects; printers using completely separate drivers (servers) could be collected into a single list, a file could have different names in different places (or for different users), or a single domain could be built up containing every personal file in it for searching purposes.
 In this manner Spring allowed file directories to be "unioned", a useful feature lacking from traditional Unixen.